VirtualPlantLab/VPLDocs/docs/src/tutorials/from_tree_forest/forest.md

 # Customizing the scene

-Here we are going to customize the scene of our simulation by adding a horizontal tile represting soil and tweaking the 3D representation.
+Here we are going to customize the scene of our simulation by adding a horizontal tile representing soil and tweaking the 3D representation.
 When we want to combine plants generated from graphs with any other geometric element it is best to combine all these geometries in a `GLScene` object.
 We can start the scene with the `newforest` generated in the above: